 Wynd Cottage and Whitby History

-For now, as I've not had chance to put the content here, for more about the cottage renovation click here
+For more about the cottage renovation click here

 And there's a bit about the cottage history here